EXCLUSIVE-Revenue management software vendor Pros explores sale -sources

 By Milana Vinn

-Sept 27 (Reuters) - Pros Holdings Inc PRO.N, a U.S. provider of revenue management software to airlines and other industries that has struggled to become profitable, is exploring options that include a potential sale, according to people familiar with the matter.
+Sept 27 (Reuters) - Pros Holdings Inc PRO.N, a U.S. provider of revenue management software to airlines and other industries, is exploring options that include a potential sale, according to people familiar with the matter.

-Pros, which has market capitalization of about $1.5 billion, is being advised by investment bank Qatalyst Partners in its discussions with potential acquirers, the sources said.
+Pros, which has struggled to return to profitability, is being advised by investment bank Qatalyst Partners in its discussions with potential acquirers, the sources said.

 Many of the suitors are private equity firms whose offers Pros has rejected, the sources added.
-The buyout firms have so far been unable to come up with an attractive deal because of the company's losses, and it is possible that negotiations conclude without an agreement, according to the sources.
+The buyout firms have so far been unable to come up with an attractive deal because of the company's losses, and it is possible that negotiations conclude without an agreement, the sources said.

 The sources requested anonymity because the matter is confidential.
 Spokespeople for Pros and Qatalyst did not respond to requests for comment.